On gonality-tight graphs: Introduction

 \begin{question} Suppose that $G$ is a gonality-tight graph whose first gonality is equal to the number of vertices.
-Then $G$ is a quasi-banana graph. \end{question} We remark that the generalised banana graphs $B^*_{a,b}$ are \emph{not} gonality-tight when $b\neq a$, so they don't form a counter-example to the question.
+Does it follow that $G$ is a quasi-banana graph? \end{question} We remark that the generalised banana graphs $B^*_{a,b}$ are \emph{not} gonality-tight when $b\neq a$, so they don't form a counter-example to the question.

-It would also be interesting to explore the result of equally subdividing each of the edges.
-While we don't focus on this direction in the current paper, we expect this operation to preserves the gonality-tight property, giving an even larger family of gonality-tight graphs.
+We conclude the paper by examining the result of subdividing the edges of quasi-banana graphs.
+Given a graph $G$ and an integer $\ell\geq1$, let $\sigma_\ell (G)$ denote the graph obtained from $G$ by subdividing every edge $\ell$ times.
+In general, $\gon_r (G)$ need not equal $\gon_r(\sigma_ \ell (G))$ (see \cite[Theorem 1.4]{DBSW_gonalityCanBeDifferent}).
+However, in the case of quasi-banana graphs, the first two gonalities are preserved.

-\begin{question} Let $G$ be a quasi-banana graph and let $G'$ be the graph obtained by subdividing each edge $G$ an equal number of times.
-Then $G'$ is gonality-tight and any divisor on $G$ realising the second gonality, continues to realise the second gonality when viewed as a divisor on $G'$. \end{question}
+\begin{maintheorem} Let $G$ be a quasi-banana graph with gonality $k$.
+For every integer $\ell\geq 1$, the graph $\sigma_\ell(G)$ is gonality-tight with gonality $k$.
+In particular, if $\Gamma$ is the metric graph obtained from $G$ by assigning length 1 to each edge, then $\Gamma$ is gonality-tight as well.